by Dr. Robert Berdan

 Lecan sp note the double foot and toes - head contracted into the lorica (shell).
 Monogononta, Lecanidae.

 Unidentified rotifer species with a single toe and wide ciliated corona.
 My best guess - Microcodon clavus.
 I have only seen this rotifer once.

-Monommata arndti has a long foot Monogononta, Ploima, Notommatidae.
+Monommata arndti has a long foot Monogononta, Ploima, Notommatidae 200X

 Lecane quadridentata (I think it was previously described as Monostyla quadridentata).
-I nicknamed this one the "devil rotifer" because of the horn like projections from the lorica.
+It is nicknamed the "devil rotifer" because of the horn like projections from the lorica.

 Bdelloid Rotifers - one with the corona beating and the other one with the corona contracted.
 200X